todddeluca/reciprocal_smallest_distance/README.markdown

 ### Prerequisites

 RSD depends on Python, NCBI BLAST, PAML, and Kalign.
-It has been tested to work with the following versions.
+It has been tested to work with the versions below.
 It might work with other versions too.

 Install: